Peter Pollen Waterfront Park Remediation Project

-The Laurel Point Park Remediation Project was a partnership project between Transport Canada and the City of Victoria.
-The remediation area is known as Laurel Point and includes a City owned park and sections of the David Foster Harbour Pathway.
+The Peter Pollen Waterfront Remediation Project was a partnership project between Transport Canada and the City of Victoria.
+The remediation area includes a City owned park and sections of the David Foster Harbour Pathway.

-Between fall 2018 and summer 2019 Transport Canada remediated the soil from the Laurel Point Park site.
+Between fall 2018 and summer 2019 Transport Canada remediated the soil from the site.
 Workers removed contaminated soil, treated it off-site, refilled the area with clean soil and are re-turfing the park.

 This site has important and rich cultural history and is a central feature in the Inner Harbour.
 Locally, the Songhees and Esquimalt Nations used this area for traditional harvesting and access.